xmidt-org/mitto/README.md

 ## Summary

-Mitto (Latin verb meaning "to send") implements a simple way to manage a set of listeners and dispatch application events to those listeners.
+`mitto` (Latin verb meaning "to send") implements a simple way to manage a set of listeners and dispatch application events to those listeners. `mitto` is primarily intended for code which sends events to clients, where clients supply one or more listeners.

 ## Table of Contents